 Developing companies hailing from various regions have different hourly fees for their services.

 Today, the biggest sums are charged by North American and Australian companies (from $100 to $200), and a notch lower are the prices of outsourcers from Western Europe.
 Charges of Latin American, South Asian, and Eastern European firms are more affordable, ranging between $25 and $50 per hour.

-All that said, it is important to realize that each app is unique, so gauging your potential expenditures should be done with a view to a concrete project and its envisaged peculiarities.
+It is important to realize that each app is unique, so gauging your potential expenditures should be done with a view to a concrete project and its envisaged peculiarities.